[IN & OUT Airport Trip] Travel across Hokkaido, visiting the northernmost island and Sapporo by public transportation

 - Closed

-- Mondays (or the next day if Monday is a holiday), The New year's holiday, and temporary closing days
+- Mondays (opens the following day if Monday is a public holiday), year-end/New Year, and occasional maintenance days